prtkgpt/questdb.io/blog/2020-10-16-taxi-drivers-are-options-traders.md

 />

 We can see that a higher mean and a higher standard deviation result in higher option value.
-In short, this means it's in the drivers' best interests to
+In short, this means that it is in the drivers' best interests to

 - drive faster;
 - deviate for the mean, for example by taking risks.

-Now, to be clear, I don't mean they should drive recklessly, but rather that they should attempt "risky" routes which might sometimes save a lot of time, and sometimes be a disaster.
+Now, to be clear, I don't mean that they should drive recklessly, but rather that they should attempt "risky" routes, which could either save a lot of time, or otherwise be a disaster.

-In traditional finance, the sensitivities to input parameters we introduced above are called the “greeks”.
+In traditional finance, the sensitivities to input parameters, which we have introduced above are called the “Greeks”.
 These are measures of risk named (mostly) after Greek letters.
 They are used to evaluate and manage the risk of options portfolios.
-Here are the two greeks we saw respective to mean and standard
+Here are the two greeks respective to the mean and standard
 deviation:

 - The `delta`, change of option value relative to change of the mean